-A nature strip is the strip of public land between a property boundary and the adjacent roadway.
-The area is typically grassed with one or more street trees present and houses services such as water, sewerage, power, gas, internet etc beneath them.
-They also provide an area for waste collection, the postal services, viewing lines for pedestrians and safe entry and exit clearances for motor vehicles.
+A nature strip is the strip of public land between a property boundary and the adjacent kerb or street.
+A nature strip is usually grassed with one or more street trees and may contain water, sewerage, gas, power or internet beneath them.

-- Clearing of weeds/grass impacting trafficable envelope requirements for paths and roads
+- clearing of weeds or grass that may impact trafficable envelope requirements for paths and roads

-Residents may also apply for a permit to plant within their nature strip: Apply Here
+Residents may also apply for a permit to plant within their nature strip.